Debunking the Arguments of PseudoSkeptics and Debunkers

 Then

-I suddenly realized at the time that no books or in-depth analyses have been
+I suddenly realized at the time that no books or in-depth analyses have

-written to directly counter the arguments and philosophy of organized skeptics
+written to directly counter the arguments and philosophy of organized

 and debunkers.
 There were a few articles

-written about closed-minded skeptics in general, but no in-depth point by point
+written about closed-minded skeptics in general, but no in-depth point

 critique or debunking of their arguments.

-For almost every other organized belief system, there are books written
+For almost every other organized belief system, there are books

 analyzing its precepts and doctrines, but not for organized skepticism.
 Therefore, I decided to be the first to write

-such a thing, making use of the knowledge I gained over the years and my
+such a thing, making use of the knowledge I gained over the years and

 debating skills.
 I felt that being the